 Port TCP/8009 is the port FortiGate uses for incoming traffic from the FortiClient Portal, as user information (such as IP address, MAC address, avatar, and other profile information) is automatically synchronized to the FortiGate and EMS.

-For more details on how to configure a security fabric between FortiGate units, see Fortinet Security Fabric installation on the Fortinet Cookbook website.
+For more details on how to configure a security fabric between FortiGate units, see Fortinet Security Fabric.

 Enabling Security Fabric on the FortiGate: